What is the Community Performances and Partnerships Program (CPP)? What does Community Engagement Mean?

 How does the system work?

-Initially, you will need to sign up for the CPP E-list, either at NEC's orientation or at any time throughout the year.
+Initially, you will need to sign up for the CPP E-list, either at NEC’s orientation or at any time throughout the year.
 Through this e-mail list, you will receive updates regarding community performance opportunities, along with fellowship information, grants, and other community engagement related information.
-You may also fill out a student information form, which gathers information about your interests, experience, and availability.
-Once you have filled out this form, you may make an appointment to meet with a CPP staff member in order to coordinate a plan for the year, which may include applying for a CPP Fellowship.
+You may also make an appointment to meet with a CPP staff member at any time in order to coordinate a plan for the year, which may include applying for a CPP Fellowship.

 I have never participated in a Community Outreach performance before.
 Will I receive guidance and training?

 All performances in the CPP program are organized and guided through the CPP Department, and no previous experience is necessary to participate.
-CPP staff members will work with you as needed to design an effective community engagement program, and make you feel as comfortable as possible interacting with audiences of different ages in diverse settings.
-Two courses are offered through CPP to expand your toolkit for working with community audiences, and workshops with guest educators are also held throughout the year.
+CPP staff members will work with you to design an effective community engagement program, and make you feel as comfortable as possible interacting with audiences of different ages in diverse settings.
+Workshops with guest educators and performing artists will also be held throughout the year.

 Will I have to talk to the audience at a CPP event?